Saket-07/tweeti_bot/README.md

 ```
 @HeyTweeti unfollow me
 ```
-(Technically, you can use any commands of your choice, as long as it contains the keyword 'follow' or 'unfollow' in it)
+(Technically, you can use any commands of your choice, as long as it contains the keyword 'follow me' or 'unfollow me' in it)

-## Local Hosting
+## Technical Description
+We have used a few API's in order to accomplish certain tasks.
+Some of them are public API's while others require private API keys in order to be used.
+Following is a brief description of the API's used:
+* Twitter API - A private API used to gain access to various twitter functionalities such as posting a tweet, replying to mentions, etc.
+* Jokes API - A public API which returns a random joke on each call.
+* Weather API - A private API which returns weather conditions of a city.

+Apart from API's, we have implemented web scraping to extract information from various web sources like wikipedia, bing-image search, book recommendations and movie recommendations.

-### Tech-stack
+## Tech-stack
 * Python 3.9 or above
 * Git

-### Instructions
+## Local Hosting Instructions
+* Generate twitter API keys on https://developer.twitter.com/en
+* Generate weather API key on https://openweathermap.org/api
 * Clone the remote reopsitory on your system.
 ```
 git clone https://github.com/Saket-07/twitter_bot.git